Boston

 Management Agreement, Revised Lineup

-In September 1975, Scholz mailed the six-song demo to Capitol, Atlantic, Electra, RCA and Epic.
-Having resigned himself to spending his next years at Polaroid, he was ecstatic when three labels showed interest and when Paul Ahern, an LA promo man for Geffen, and his associate Charlie McKenzie, a Warner Bros.’ promo rep for New England, assured him that they could get Scholz an audition in front of Epic’s key decision makers on three conditions: first, he and Delp had to sign a management contract with Ahern and McKenzie; second, Scholz needed a full band; and third, he had to replace Masdea with a different drummer.
+In September 1975, Scholz mailed the six-song demo to Capitol, Atlantic, Elektra, RCA and Epic.
+Having resigned himself to spending his next years at Polaroid, he was ecstatic when three labels showed interest and when Paul Ahern, an LA-based promo man for Geffen, and his associate Charlie McKenzie, a Warner Bros.’ promo rep for New England, assured him that they could get Scholz an audition in front of Epic’s key decision makers on three conditions: first, he and Delp had to sign a management contract with Ahern and McKenzie; second, Scholz needed a full band; and third, he had to replace Masdea with a different drummer.

 Scholz was extremely skeptical – Epic had already rejected the demo with a terse letter saying it “offered nothing new” – but, seeing no other options, he and Delp signed a management agreement with McKenzie and Ahern and assembled the rest of the original lineup: Goudreau on guitar, Fran Sheehan of Swampscott on bass and Dave Currier of Melrose on drums, who played at the Epic audition but left the band before they were actually signed, replaced with Boston native Sib Hashian.